Jump to Topeka | Lawrence Area | Osawatomie | Pleasanton Area | Junction City | Kansas City Area

 10th and Main streets, Osawatomie KS 66064

-Radical abolitionist John Brown occasionally stayed in this cabin (relocated to this site), the home of his half-sister and her family.
-Brown’s sometimes-brutal anti-slavery activities in the area led to his nickname “Osawatomie” Brown.
-Exhibits include much on Brown and pioneer life in early Kansas.
+Radical abolitionist John Brown occasionally stayed in this cabin (relocated to this site and enclosed in a stone building).
+It was the home of his half-sister and her family (the Adairs).
+Exhibits here outline Brown's anti-slavery activities in the area, including the famous Pottawatomie Creek massacre in May 1856.

 Open Tuesday–Saturday 10 am–5 pm. $3/adult.